Effective Date: 01/01/2015

 In addition to all other pertinent information, the report shall include the name of the sergeant who reviewed the incident and the location where the review took place.

-2. Sergeants Must Screen Arrests and Detentions In Person
+2. Sergeants Must Screen Arrests In Person Prior to Booking

 The sergeant shall review the incident in person prior to the booking or release of the person detained.